-In an effort to be more effective, we believe all of us do better if we have more knowledge on the issues (from the Resources) and if we have connections with other groups (possible Allies) with whom we can partner.
+In an effort to be more effective, we believe all of us do better if we have more knowledge on the issues (from the Resources) and if we have connections with groups (possible Allies) with whom we can partner.
 Not every group out there working on social justice is listed.
 Our goal is to focus on those nonprofits and others that are nonpartisan and provide leadership on an issue with a focus on public policy and systems advocacy.
 We also are including only those groups listed as Key Allies that want to be included.
 Each has reviewed their listing and given approval, and a review is done semi-annually to ensure accuracy.

 We see that addressing social justice can happen both from “outside” and “inside” government.
 The first is the traditional way we often see social action, working through a nonprofit or a volunteer organization to encourage government to make change in the way we want.
 The latter, however, puts people “at the table”, helping to make decisions through being on a local government board or commission.
 Most boards and commissions are open to citizen participation.
 In Asheville and Buncombe County governments, for example, openings may vary.
 Where appropriate, you may see a board or commission listed under one of the issues listed in the tabs.

 Finally, this website was created to give people in western North Carolina opportunities to participate to make government work better.
 That is the beauty but also the responsibility of people who live in a democracy.
 We believe that democracy works best when all participate.
 There is no pressure to participate in a certain way; the place where and the amount that one participates is up to her or him.

 If you have questions about this site, please use the contact form to connect.